eda-ricercatore/admin-notes/skill-set/domain-specific/bio-biochem-biotech-pharma.md

-## Skill sets for R&D roles in BDA
+## R&D roles in Bio Design Automation, BDA

 + skill set:
 	- You will lead key customer software efforts starting from requirements gathering and architecture formulation through development, testing, and deployment cycles.
 You will build technically and aesthetically crisp software in a primarily reactive web programming environment.
 The stack will vary based on customer specifications, so flexibility is preferred to strict adherence to one specific stack, but ReactJS + GraphQL + NoSQL + Typescript is our most utilized set of technologies.
 Coding quality and robust functionality is most important, regardless of language.